bportelli/NoFapGuard/README.md

 - Not tested on cartoons / drawings
 - No way to stop, besides a keyboard interrupt, closing the command prompt, or Task Manager
 - Interventions only block up to 2 monitors
-- Images too small / low-qual to classify: I have mitigated this with the use of MediaPipe to 'focus in' on body parts (and crop out the rest of the screen), but MP can be thrown off by images where... "not enough"... of a body is visible.
-Ideally, there's a better way to trim off the parts of a screen that aren't part of "the image".
+- Images too small / low-qual to classify: I have mitigated this with MediaPipe to 'focus in' on body parts (and crop out the rest of the screen), but MP can be thrown off by images where... "not enough"... of a body is visible.
+Ideally, there would be a better way to trim off the parts of a screen that aren't part of "the image".
-- Sound is still on.
+- Sound is still on while the intervention is running.
 - This is a Windows app: Mac/Linux users can possibly be catered for by swapping out DesktopMagic for [MSS](https://pypi.org/project/mss/) and writing a new set of functions for detecting window locations, getting handles, etc.
 - Testing tempts developers... for most of testing, you can mitigate this by using images that trigger the detector, and not yourself, such as what you might find on an Image search for "3d model human upperbody".